yurakuratov/hidden_capacity/readme.md

 # Exploring Language Models Embeddings Space Capacity

-This repository contains code for compressing texts into language models input vectors and notebooks used to make plots for the paper:
+This repository contains code and notebooks used to make plots for the paper:

 Kuratov, Y., Arkhipov, M., Bulatov, A., Burtsev, M., "Cramming 1568 Tokens into a Single Vector and Back Again: Exploring the Limits of Embedding Space Capacity"

+Our experiments show that a single Llama-3.1-8B input vector can compress and subsequently decode text sequences of over 1,500 tokens.
+Moreover, this capacity increases nearly linearly when multiple vectors are used.

 <p align="center">